-Complete LLPs with accompanying fees may be sent to the Office of Academic Records
+Complete LLPs with accompanying fees may be sent to the Office of Academic Records to the student.

-Students should note that incomplete LLPs or LLPs with incomplete coversheets will not be reviewed and will be returned to the student.
 Students will be notified of the outcome of the review within 3-4 weeks of receipt of the LLP.
 Students are notified through their GCU e-mail account.
 LLP Submission Fees: \$75 per credit submitted for review.